Art Lover’s Guide to Yerevan

 Sergei Parajanov is one of the 20th century’s greatest masters of cinema, recognized not only in Armenia, but across the globe.
-No film lover can miss out on the opportunity to visit a museum that pays tribute to this amazing artist.
 With over 1,400 exhibits, the museum presents all its visitors with the chance to relive Parajanov’s life through his ups and downs.
-Visitors get access to behind the stage aspect of the most famous works of Parajanov such as “Sayat-Nova,” “The Shadows of Forgotten Ancestors,” and “The Legend of Suram Fortress.”
-Props, dolls, drawing, hats and collages; the museum’s collection has it all.
+Visitors get behind the scenes access to the most famous works of Parajanov such as “Sayat-Nova,” “The Shadows of Forgotten Ancestors,” and “The Legend of Suram Fortress.”
+Props, dolls, drawing, hats and collages; this museum’s collection has it all.

 For the Modern Art Enthusiasts

 Cafesjian Center for the Arts is heaven for lovers of Modernist art, with a huge collection of sculptures, murals, crystal and relief displays.
 Gerard L. Cafesjian had a passion for collecting artworks from various areas of contemporary art.
 With the official opening in 2009, the impressive collection is now available for viewing.
 The museum consists of 5 levels and has over 5,000 artworks on display.
 Even the New York Times described the museum as one of the strongest and most ambitious museums to open in recent history.

 For the Lovers of Avant-Garde Sculptures

 Ervand Kochar Museum